 The purchase of the original “urban homestead” site of The Little Goat House in Spokane, Washington, was motivated by the desire to create roots, to develop my ideal home sanctuary (on a tight budget!), and to fulfill a lifelong aspiration of keeping pet goats!

 With determination, a lot of cussing, a neurotic insistence on perfection, and — above all — the tireless support of friends and family, The Little Goat House at 726 S Cook St was a 2-year project that exceeded my expectations for results, and for self-development!

-…Unfortunately, in March of 2020, I definitively concluded that I’d been trying to grow my roots in the wrong soil.
+…Unfortunately, in March of 2020, I realized that I’d been trying to grow my roots in the wrong soil!
 Spokane never had my heart, but New Mexico did.